by Vadim Stepanov, Formula143.org

 Dirt Champ Cars (Big cars)

 The highest level of open wheel racing in the USA is the National Championship.
 It was sanctioned by AAA in 1916 – 1955, then by USAC in 1955 – 1980.
 Then it survived several sanctioning organizations, several divisions and unifications, and is now known as IndyCar Series.
 Until 1970 the National Championship included races both on dirt tracks and paved ovals or courses.
 In 1950s the majority of races were on dirt tracks, but then they began to be replaced by races on paved tracks.
 As a rule, different vehicles were used on dirt tracks and paved speedways.
 First were usually called ‘”big cars”, or dirt champ cars, the latter – roadsters.
 Actually, before 1950, the name “big car” included both the sprint and Championship type racing vehicles but thereafter the “big cars” were of just the National Championship level racing cars only.
 The big cars were built by few small workshops, garages or car repair shops run by private craftsmen, mechanics or small entrepreneurs.
-Among the name of champ car and roadster builders of the 1950s – 60s there were such names as Eddie Kuzma, Quin Epperly, A.J.
+Among the champ car and roadster builders of the 1950s – 60s there were such names as Eddie Kuzma, Quin Epperly, A.J.
 Watson, Lujie Lesovsky, Wally Meskowski, Jud Phillips, George Salih, Floyd Trevis and others.
 The name of Frank Kurtis stands out among them – his Kurtis Kraft was the most prolific manufacturer of dirt cars of various categories.
 Since 1971, all dirt races were split from the National Championship.
 From 1971 to 1980, the series was named National Dirt Car Championship, and then renamed Silver Crown Series in 1981.

 GMP 1/43 Vintage Series models identification